-When you separate from service, you may elect to receive a lump sum refund of the retirement contributions you made, any voluntary survivor benefit contributions you made, and the amount that you deposited or transferred to receive civilian credited service.
-You must make this election at least 31 days before you are eligible for a regular retirement benefit.
+When you separate from service, you may elect to receive a lump sum refund of the retirement contributions you made, any voluntary survivor benefit contributions you made, and the amount that you deposited or transferred to receive creditable civilian service.
+You must make this election at least 31 days before you are eligible for a retirement benefit.